trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 ## Final product

 * Clebsch-Gordon module: Implement a new class which allows for the creation of Clebsch-Gordon coefficients and the symbolic manipulation of these coefficients
-* Coupled spin states: Implement classes inheriting from the current Jx/Jy/Jz spin states which will allow the state to be defined as coupled spin states of multiple particles.
+* Coupled spin states: Extend the functionality of the current Jx/Jy/Jz spin states which will allow the state to be defined as coupled spin states of multiple particles.
 * Uncoupled spin states: Work with existing Jx/Jy/Jz states and expand the implementation such that taking the TensorProduct of states will represent that these states are written in the uncoupled basis.
 * Integration of coefficients with spin algebra: Implement functions such that states can be projected between the coupled and uncoupled bases, allowing calculations such as the evaluation of innerproducts.
 * Integration of new bases with spin operators: Make spin operators act properly on the new spin states, which includes implementing a means of defining the basis and space over which spin operators act.